Céline Naef: 2024: WTA 125 singles and doubles finals

 Ranked No. 161, she received again a wildcard for the Rosmalen Open in 's-Hertogenbosch and defeated qualifier Elizabeth Mandlik, before losing to second seed and eventual champion Liudmila Samsonova.

-Partnering fellow Swiss player Belinda Bencic, she was runner-up in the doubles at the WTA 125 Open Angers Arena Loire, losing to Monica Niculescu and Elena-Gabriela Ruse in the final.
+Partnering fellow Swiss player Belinda Bencic, she was runner-up in the doubles at the WTA 125 Open Angers, losing to Monica Niculescu and Elena-Gabriela Ruse in the final.
 The following week Naef reached the singles final at the WTA 125 Open de Limoges with wins over ninth seed Oceane Dodin, Sara Saito, fifth seed Erika Andreeva and Elsa Jacquemot.
 She lost the championship match to seventh seed Viktorija Golubic.
 Despite her defeat, Naef rose 28 places in the WTA rankings as a result of her run to the final, ending the 2024 season at World No.153.

 Performance timeline

 Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup and Olympic Games are included in win–loss records.